 I have built strong connections at the most senior levels across public and private sectors.
 My networks are global, and the themes in my writing showcase my interests.
-I wear different hats in working with a variety of businesses across sectors, both privately and in public.
+I wear different hats in working with a variety of businesses across sectors.

 I spent three years on the first Alumni Advisory Board for the University of Cambridge, and was Deputy Chair of its Communications Working Group.
-Living up to the reputation Indians have across the world for being “over educated,” I attended Trinity College, Cambridge for an M.Phil, a third degree following a second gained at Somerville College, Oxford, and a first at Wellesley College in the United States.
-Born in India, I grew up in Washington, DC, where I attended National Cathedral School.
+Living up to the reputation Indians have across the world for being over-educated, I attended Trinity College, Cambridge for an M.Phil, a third degree following a second gained at Somerville College, Oxford, and a first at Wellesley College in the United States.
+Indian-born, I grew up in Washington, DC, where I attended National Cathedral School.

 Looking back, my networks and my interest in building better businesses go back to 2002, when I worked with Laura D’Andrea Tyson, then Dean of London Business School, on her report on the Recruitment and Development of Non-Executive Directors.
 Since then, I have worked with a wide range of stakeholders on collaborative efforts to determine ways for business to be better aligned to create and deliver societal value.
 I was on the steering group for the London-based cross-party think-tank, the Centre for Progressive Capitalism, where I was in good company with my contribution (on pensions) to a book published in June 2017.
 I am a Visiting Fellow at the think tank CPP rolled into, the Centre for Progressive Policy, and am involved with the work of the Oslo-based global initiative, Future Boards.

 In my travels on Twitter since 2008, I started a lighthearted awareness campaign around issues involving boardrooms and corporate governance by posting a cartoon every Sunday, some of which are on this site.
 More than a decade on, recognition of the importance of ethics for sustainable business is ever more acute, with interest steadily rising.